 In a mixer fitted with a dough hook, mix the yeast, margarine, sugar, salt, and zest on low speed until combined.
 With the mixer on low, slowly pour in the milk and beat in the eggs.
 Then, add the flour in small additions until the dough forms.
 The dough will be sticky, but not wet.

 The next day (or once the dough has doubled in size), it’s time for my favorite part of Easter bread—the braids.
 Now, I’m no master at it, but I’ve always loved braiding.
-And if you’re someone who finds braiding hair weirdly soothing and satisfying, let me tell you, braiding dough is even better.
-Bread dough in particular is very elastic-y and SO fun to play with.
-Come to think of it, we should really just make bread dough for kids to play with instead of Play-doh.
-Great for play time and snack time!
+And if you’re someone who finds braiding hair weirdly soothing, let me tell you, braiding dough is even better.
+Bread dough in particular is very elastic and SO fun to play with.
+It’s like Play-doh for adults, but it’s even better because it’s food.

-Anyway, back to the bread.
 My grandma always cuts the dough into even pieces and rolls them out into long ropes.
-Then, she twists two ropes together to form a wreath and places an uncooked dyed egg within the braid.
+Then, she twists two ropes together to form a wreath and places an uncooked, dyed egg within the wreath.
 But due to my aforementioned aversion to bleeding dye, I decided to try out some different loaf styles.
 It’s seriously so fun to play with this dough, and if you don’t like the way something turns out, you can roll it into ropes again and start over.
 This dough is very forgiving, so indulge your creative side!
-Here are some great ideas to get you started.
+Here’s a link to some great ideas to get you started.

 Once the loaves are braided, transfer them to baking sheets lined with parchment paper, and cover them with towels or plastic wrap to rise again.
 Preheat the oven to 400°F.